turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - ApplyImpulseAt(HumanoidComponent humanoid, HumanoidBone bone, Vector impulse, Vector at, bool at_local = true)	-- Apply impulse at body local position of ragdoll bone (at_local controls whether the at is in body's local space or not)
 - ApplyTorque(RigidBodyPhysicsComponent component, Vector torque)	-- Apply torque at body center
 - ActivateAllRigidBodies(Scene scene)	-- Activate all rigid bodies in the scene
+- ResetPhysicsObjects(Scene scene)	-- Reset all rigid bodies to their initial orientations
 - SetActivationState(RigidBodyPhysicsComponent component, int state)	-- Force set activation state to rigid body.
 Use a value ACTIVATION_STATE_ACTIVE or ACTIVATION_STATE_INACTIVE
 - SetActivationState(SoftBodyPhysicsComponent component, int state)	-- Force set activation state to soft body.
 Use a value ACTIVATION_STATE_ACTIVE or ACTIVATION_STATE_INACTIVE
 - [outer]ACTIVATION_STATE_ACTIVE : int